Ramazan Kuramagomedov: Cage Fury Fighting Championships (CFFC)

 On September 18, 2020 he was booked to fight against the American Kung-Fu specialist Trevor Ollison at CFFC 85: Hill vs. Lee card at Fitz Hotel & Casino, Tunica, Mississippi, United States.
 He defeated the American Kung-Fu brawler via arm-triangle choke in round two of the fight.

 UFC

 On February 27, 2021, Kuramagomedov agreed to fight in as replacement for Jamaican fighter Randy Brown against Alex Oliveira, at UFC Fight Night: Rozenstruik vs. Gane card in less than a week's notice.
 However, the Dagestani fighter was forced to withdraw from the bout due contracting illness during the fight camp.

 UAE Warriors

-On September 4, 2021, Kuramagomedov made hisd debut for middleeastern MMA promotion UAE Warriors, against the Argentine Matias Juarez, who replaced the Brazilian fighter William Macario, at their UAE Warriors 22: Saadeh vs. Bunch card at Jiu-Jitsu Arena, Abu Dhabi, United Arab Emirates; in which the Dagestani fighter submitted Juarez via rear-naked choke in round one of the fight.
+On September 4, 2021, Kuramagomedov made his debut for middleeastern MMA promotion UAE Warriors, against the Argentine Matias Juarez, who replaced the Brazilian fighter William Macario, at their UAE Warriors 22: Saadeh vs. Bunch card at Jiu-Jitsu Arena, Abu Dhabi, United Arab Emirates; in which the Dagestani fighter submitted Juarez via rear-naked choke in round one of the fight.
 This was Kuramagomedov third submission victory in a row after his escapades in the DWCS.